|Retired Brigadier General

 Children: He is the father of a famous Zimbabwean socialite Vimbai Mutinhiri who once represented Zimbabwe in the Big Brother Africa reality television show.

-Mutinhiri started his political career during the days of the Second Chimurenga in the then Rhodesia.
+Mutinhiri allegedly started his political career during the days of the Second Chimurenga in Rhodesia.
 This he did through joining the Zimbabwe African People's Union (ZAPU) and was subsequently attested into the military wing of the revolutionary movement (ZIPRA).
 In fact, Mutinhiri was one of the founder members of the ZAPU party and its military wing ZIPRA.
-He rose through the ranks to become of the most successful military leaders during the liberation struggle.
+He rose through the ranks to become one of the most successful military leaders during the liberation struggle.

 Vice Presidency Bid

 In 2014, Mutinhiri claimed to be one of the few surviving senior ZAPU cadres.
 He also openly admitted that he would be contesting for the position of the second vice president which became vacant after the death of John Nkomo.
 In an interview with one of the local media houses, Mutinhiri openly confessed that “It’s true I have seniority but I have not said anything yet,” Mutinhiri told the Financial Gazette.
 “I am still consulting regarding the vice presidency". position.”